melinebel/movieSuccess-RegressionTree/README.md

 <h1>Conclusion</h1>

 <p>None of the three refined decision tree regressions were particularly effective at explaining the variance of the target variables as measured by r squared.
 By this standard, the best decision tree is the one that targets the worldwide_gross_income variable, with an r squared of ~0.67.
 Alternatively, the worst decision tree is the one that targets metascore, with an r squared of ~0.55.
 These predictive differences make sense in that criticism is a more subjective measurement and it’s likely determined by more abstract, indefinable variables than worldwide income.</p>

-Clearly, there is big room for improvement, either by collecting more relevant variables and/or running alternate regression models.
-Additionally, due to the nature of the OneHotEncoder () methodology, feature names are lost during the modeling pipeline, negatively affecting visualization readability and intelligibility.
+<p>Clearly, there is big room for improvement, either by collecting more relevant variables and/or running alternate regression models.
+Additionally, due to the nature of the OneHotEncoder () methodology, feature names are lost during the modeling pipeline, negatively affecting visualization readability and intelligibility.</p>